Using Documint? If you switch to Typeflow, we offer you a 20% discount!

 We also offer pre-made templates for those who want to skip the setup process entirely.

-In short, Typeflow is easier to learn and use.
+In short, TypeFlow is easier to learn and use.
 You'll work with software (Google Docs) you already know without the need to learn anything new.

 With Documint, you may need to familiarize yourself with new tools and workflows.
-Typeflow focuses on streamlining PDF generation, while Documint might require a steeper learning curve.
+TypeFlow focuses on streamlining PDF generation, while Documint might require a steeper learning curve.

 Start generating PDFs for free